Satellite-im/warp-docs/hooks/overview.md

 #### Subscribing to Hook Triggers

-You may subscribe to be notified via a `Fn` closure when a hook is triggered as well.
+You may subscribe to be notified via an `Fn` closure when a hook is triggered as well.

 ```rust
 use warp::hooks::hooks::{Hook, Hooks};